Tech-at-DU/d3-tutorial/04-scales/readme.md

 Use these values in the domain of the population scale function.

-### Makeing a set
+### Making a set

-The last area where things are not wokring well is in country names.
+The last area where things are not working well is in country names.
 We had to add all of these names manually.
 If there had been more than four this would not have been easy, and as it is it's not scalable.

-There is probbably a strictly D3 method for this.
+There is probably a strictly D3 method for this.
 I had a hard time figuring this since the methods seem to change over different versions of d3.
-We are using d3 v7 which didn't have obvious answer.
+We are using d3 v7 which didn't have an obvious answer.

 I used vanilla JS for this.
 Try this: